Chapter 23: Your Turn

 Maren drew her knees up, wrapped her arms around them.
 The sweater — too large, something she’d bought at a thrift store on Belmont because it was soft and shapeless and asked nothing of her — hung past her wrists.
 She tucked her hands inside the cuffs.

 “Fourteen cases that week.
 Fourteen.
 And I was running the numbers on every one of them because that’s what you do when you’re down three advocates and the docket doesn’t care.
-Benitez had a shot.
+Whitfield had a shot.
 Morrison had a shot.
 Santiago — I could win Santiago, and Santiago had two kids under five.
 The math was clean.”

 She paused.
 Her jaw tightened — the set that Hank had described seeing from inside, the bone locking before the voice could.